uclaacm/react-native-course/01-welcome-and-overview/README.md

 * **instant feedback**: compared to other app development methods that require lots of tooling and compile times (e.g. native Swift, native Java, Koitlin), our stack lets see students **see changes instantly**.
 We think this is really important in connecting the code to the product!
 * **cross-platform**: we don't have to worry about the hardware the students have: iOS, Android, or no phone, everybody can participate!
 * **broad applications**: choosing a web-focused stack gives us the opportunity to provide both web and mobile development opportunities!
-* **course familiarity**: students have already explored JavaScript from APCSP standards.
+* **course familiarity**: students have already explored JavaScript from AP CSP standards.
 Compare this to Flutter/native iOS/native Android that all require different languages (Dart/Swift/Java)!

 ### Why GitHub?